walteraa/kubernetes_tutorials/k8s-gke/README.md

 # Setting up google cloud sdk
+*_Notice¹: I'm considering that you complete the tutorial "Setting up kubernetes" before start this tutorial._*

-*_Notice: This tutorial was developed over `Ubuntu 16.04`, maybe you'll need change this step depending on your OS_*
+*_Notice²: This tutorial was developed over `Ubuntu 16.04`, maybe you'll need change this step depending on your OS_*

 To setup your gke cluster, you need to get the Google cloud SDK.
 First of all, you should download the newest version of Google SDK(which was `165.0.0` when this tutorial was made) using the command below.